rh-mobb/documentation/content/misc/rhoai-s3/index.md

 ![Jupyter-start](images/Jupyter-start.png)

 ## 4. Creating and granting access to S3 bucket
-There are actually several ways to go about granting S3 access to the EC2 cluster where your ROSA cluster runs, e.g. setting the credentials as environment variables in the notebook, attaching IAM roles to the ROSA EC2 instance, and installing AWS CLI in the cluster.
-[Attaching the IAM policy](https://repost.aws/knowledge-center/ec2-instance-access-s3-bucket) is the better option here since you don't need to manage the credentials yourself, however, in this guide, I'll install the CLI in the cluster instead and then using `aws configure` to provide the credentials.
+There are actually several ways to go about granting S3 access to the pods running in your ROSA cluster, e.g. setting the credentials as environment variables in the notebook, using pod identity/IRSA (IAM Roles for Service Accounts) to authenticate the pods to S3, and installing AWS CLI in the cluster, among others.
+[Using pod identity/IRSA](https://docs.openshift.com/rosa/authentication/assuming-an-aws-iam-role-for-a-service-account.html#how-service-accounts-assume-aws-iam-roles-in-user-defined-projects_assuming-an-aws-iam-role-for-a-service-account) is the better option here since you don't need to manage the credentials yourself, however, for the sake of simplicity, in this guide, I'll install the CLI in the cluster instead and then using `aws configure` to provide the credentials.
 That said, be sure that you have your AWS access key and secret access key handy.
 You could [create new keys](https://aws.amazon.com/blogs/security/how-to-find-update-access-keys-password-mfa-aws-management-console/) in the IAM section from the AWS console if you lost yours.

 Now login to your cluster and go to the namespace where your notebook is located.
 ```